trusttoken/contracts-pre22/README.md

 ### BurnableTokenWithBounds.sol

-This limits the minimum and maximum amount of tokens that can be burned (redeemed) at once.
+This limits the minimum and maximum number of tokens that can be burned (redeemed) at once.

 ### ...Delegate....sol

-If a new version of the TrueUSD contract is ever launched, these three contracts allow users to continue using the old version if they want and it will forward all basic transactions to the new one. see Delegation process.
+If a new version of the TrueUSD contract is ever launched, these three contracts allow users to continue using the old version if they want and it will forward all basic transactions to the new one.
+See the section entitled Delegation Process below.

 ### CompliantToken.sol